Of all the parenting problems I am asked for help with, the following is the most common:

 1. Because they are just not normal for our species.

 Think about it, cots and cribs really are a very bizarre concept.
 We are the ONLY mammal in this world who invents an artificial containment device in which to place our offspring (away from us) to sleep.
-All other species sleep like this:
+All other species sleep curled up together.

 2. Because when you put them down into the cot/crib you trigger an alerting reflex.